National Archaeological Museum, Naples: Building

 The building was built as a cavalry barracks in 1585.
-From 1616 to 1777 it was the seat of the University of Naples.
+From 1616 to 1777, it was the seat of the University of Naples.
 During the 19th century, after it became a museum, it suffered many changes to the main structure.

 Collections

 The museum hosts extensive collections of Greek and Roman antiquities.
 Their core is from the Farnese Collection, which includes a collection of engraved gems (including the Farnese Cup, a Ptolemaic bowl made of sardonyx agate and the most famous piece in the "Treasure of the Magnificent", and is founded upon gems collected by Cosimo de' Medici and Lorenzo il Magnifico in the 15th century) and the Farnese Marbles.
-Among the notable works found in the museum are the Herculaneum papyri, carbonized by the eruption of Mount Vesuvius, found after 1752 in Villa of the Papyri.
+Among the notable works found in the museum are the Menologium Rusticum and the Herculaneum papyri, carbonized by the eruption of Mount Vesuvius, found after 1752 in Villa of the Papyri.

 Marbles

 The greater part of the museum's classical sculpture collection largely comes from the Farnese Marbles, important since they include Roman copies of classical Greek sculpture, which are in many cases the only surviving indications of what the lost works by ancient Greek sculptors such as Calamis, Kritios and Nesiotes looked like.
 Many of these works, especially the larger ones, have been moved to the Museo di Capodimonte for display in recent years.